InZan17/ball_in_a_box/README.md

 The code for this game is licensed under the MIT license, and the assets for this game are licensed under the CC BY-SA 4.0 license.

 ## Compiling
-When compiling for release I compile the binary on a Linux machine and use this command: `cargo build --target x86_64-pc-windows-gnu --release`.
+When compiling for the Windows release I compile the binary on a Linux machine and use this command: `cargo build --target x86_64-pc-windows-gnu --release`.